RAW Image Format (Everything You Need to Know)

 Here is an example of a RAW file shot with the white balance set to Auto and Daylight:

 The Auto White Balance image is not too bad, but it is more on the blue side than what the flower and table actually look like.
 With the white balance set to Daylight, the image looks much more true to what the setup looked like in reality.
-Again, this is something that can be quickly changed in post, but I encourage you to save yourself a step and get it right in camera.
+Again, this is something that can be quickly changed in post procesing, but I encourage you to save yourself a step and get it right in camera!

-The main thing that will change for you when shooting in RAW instead of JPEG is that you will need more storage for your RAW files on your memory card that you would for JPEG files.
-So, if you are shooting with an 8GB memory card and having a wedding coming up, you will want to upgrade to a larger memory card, and you will be better off to purchase more than one.
+The main thing that will change for you when shooting in RAW instead of JPEG is that you will need more storage for your RAW files on your camera's memory card that you would for JPEG files.
+So, if you are shooting with an 8GB memory card and having a wedding coming up, you will definitely want to upgrade to a larger memory card, and you should probably purchase more than one.

 Once you have finished your shoot and it's time to edit, you will need to import the RAW images into a program on your computer that will convert the image from RAW, to a file you can edit, such as DNG.
 DNG stands for "Digital Negative," playing off the idea of a film negative.
 This is Adobe's standard RAW conversion format.